yie1d/pydoll/docs/en/features/network/interception.md

 asyncio.run(modify_headers())
 ```

+!!! tip "Type Hints for Headers"
+    `HeaderEntry` is a `TypedDict` from `pydoll.protocol.fetch.types`.
+Using it as a type hint gives you IDE autocomplete for `name` and `value` keys.
+You can also use plain dictionaries without the type hint.

 !!! tip "Header Management"
     When you provide custom headers, they **replace** all existing headers.
 Make sure to include necessary headers like `User-Agent`, `Accept`, etc., if needed.